MarshalJoe/joecmarshall/content/posts/preorder-hands-on-bug-bounty.md

 draft: false
 ---

+*Update: The book has since been released.
+See how to purchase it at [handsonbughunting.com](https://handsonbughunting.com) or use the Amazon link included in the article below.*

 This October I'll be releasing my first book with Packt publishing, *Hands-On Bug Hunting for Penetration Testers*.

 The book covers: